 Similar to center-set faucets, widespread faucets are compatible with sinks that have three holes.
 The spacing, or spread, between these holes is more extensive and ranges from six to 16 inches.
 Widespread faucets come in three separate pieces: a spout and two handles.

 These faucets provide a more effortless cleaning experience than center-set models, thanks to the flat counter space between the handles and faucet, which you can wipe clean daily.
 This style also tends to look more luxurious and contemporary than center-set designs, if you have the room and budget at your disposal.
-Widespread models tend to be slightly more expensive than comparable center-set or single-handle faucets.
+Widespread models tend to be slightly more expensive than comparable center-set or single-handle faucets, starting around $90 and rising.

 If your sink is a freestanding pedestal or an above-the-counter vessel, a wall-mounted faucet is an elegant option.
 You’ll need a separate wall-mounted valve and drain for installation.
 You’ll also want to check that the spout is long enough so that water is channeled correctly and contained—without splashing onto the counter and floors.